Lilypad-Tech/lilypad-v0/hardhat/README.md

 # Lilypad

+Contract address for LilypadEvents.sol is 0xaB35C095Fea79Ee42eBF57146cE5FED99C094C49
+(changelog)

-Currently 2 contracts already deployed to FVM Hyperspace:
+Currently 2 LilypadEventsv0.sol contracts already deployed to FVM Hyperspace:
 0x4E5811CC840b9610580D64CDceDf25bCcD4a6D66 (has events already) 0xaeFAfC4Ca86B0d638F053DA91787a558aCD51eB9 (clean deploy, no events)

 You need a .env file with your private key for a wallet to run this

-Contracts under /contracts
+- Contracts under /contracts
-ABI of compiled contracts under /artifacts (usually this folder goes in the .gitignore because you can make it by running `npx hardhat compile`)
+- ABI of compiled contracts under /artifacts (usually this folder goes in the .gitignore because you can make it by running `npx hardhat compile`)

 You can deploy this contract by being in this folder and typing